wxjiao/wxjiao.github.io/README.md

-# Natural Language Processing and Educational Technologies
+# Natural Language Processing and Education Lab

 This is the website of our academic research group at ETH Zurich.